CommunitySolidServer/CommunitySolidServer/config/storage/README.md

 Tells the server where it can find the storage root(s).
-Solid does not allow storage roots to be nested, so usually you either have 1 storage root at the server with no pods, or multiple storage roots at pod level with an inaccessible server root.
+Solid does not allow storage roots to be nested, so usually you either have one storage root at the server with no pods, or multiple storage roots at pod level with an inaccessible server root.

 * *pod*: Indicates that the root storages are at pod level.
-         In case subdomains are used for pods, this will also include the actual server root.
+         If subdomains are used for pods, this will also include the actual server root.
-* *root*: There is only 1 storage root, and it is the same as the server root.
+* *root*: There is only one storage root, and it is the same as the server root.

 ## Middleware